-The Complete Resource Guide to Finding Assisted Living in Atlanta.
+The Complete Resource Guide to Finding Assisted Living

 There comes a time when a senior relative or friend needs some help with activities of daily living (ADLs).
 While he or she may be independent and highly functional in several ways, a supportive environment would better meet the personal needs of the senior while promoting self-sufficiency and independence.